nextcloud/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 .. note:: A non-blocking or correctly configured SELinux setup is needed for these backends to work.
 Please refer to the :ref:`selinux-config-label`.

-Allow Users to Mount External Storage
+Allow users to mount external Storage
 -------------------------------------

 Check **Enable User External Storage** to allow your users to mount their own